 Proactively managing the risk associated with opioid use by caregiving employees has been a long-time focus for healthcare human resources and clinical leadership.
 Employee health benefit and wellness programs that proactively address the prevention of conditions associated with chronic pain and provide clinically appropriate conservative care options can materially impact the prevalence of physician prescribed opioid use in the caregiving population.

 - Learn the prevalence of opioid use in treating chronic pain with traditional MSK care.

 - Learn the employee wellness, regulatory and patient care risks associated with opioid use within the caregiving population.

-- Hear about how broad-based research into digital care programs may reduce the probability and frequency of opioid use in the treatment of chronic MSK pain.
+- Hear about how broad-based research into MSK digital care programs may reduce the probability and frequency of opioid use.

 ASHHRA Member: FREE

 ASHHRA Non-member: $25.00 FREE

 1 credit (CHHR, HRCI, and SHRM) for live webinar attendees.

 Currently serving as AVP of Health Systems, Stephen leads the strategy and growth objectives for Hinge Health within the Healthcare sector.
 In this capacity, Stephen and teamwork with large health systems, accountable care organizations, medical group practices, long-term care, and specialty healthcare providers to adapt digital musculoskeletal care methods into their clinical practice and employee benefit programs.
 Stephen has served the healthcare, insurance, consulting, and technology industries for over 20 years, building and growing technology forward organizations.
 Stephen holds a Master’s in Healthcare Administration and an MBA in Finance from Georgia State University.